islavisual/dataList/README.md

 var optionsDT = { return_mask: 'value' };
 var optionsDT = { return_mask: 'value - text' };
 ```

+__selected_value__: To select one value.
+After to initialize or through update method.

 __url__: This parameter indicates the URL where data will recover and, more later, will inserted in 'select tag'.